J-sen05/Madlib-game-1st-project-/README.md

 # Madlib-game-1st-project-
-This is the first project where user created a story by inserting a random word into the blank spaces
+This is my first project in learning python where user created a story by inserting a random word into the blank spaces